nzzdev/Q-editor/README.md

 jspm install
 ```

-After that you can start a livereloading webserver by running `gulp watch` within the folder `client`.
+After that you can start a live reloading webserver by running `gulp watch` within the folder `client`.

 ### env
 See the file `client/env`.
 This is loaded for development only and "fakes" the environment served by the Q editor server part on production: